 - Knead.
 Knead to form a soft, smooth, elastic dough.
 If the dough seems too dry, add more water a teaspoon at a time.
 If it is sticking to the bowl, add flour a teaspoon at a time.
 You are looking for a dough that forms a ball and clears the sides of the bowl or bread machine bucket.
 Knead for 7-12 minutes, or even more if kneading by hand, until the dough is stretchy enough that translucent areas appear when stretching it thin.

-- Shape into circle.
-Gently shape the dough into a ball and place into a clean, lightly oiled bowl.
+- Rise.
+Gently shape the dough into a ball and place it into a clean, lightly oiled bowl.
 Cover with a damp tea towel and place in a slightly warm place to rise.
-(90 degrees is ideal: a slightly warmed and turned-off oven will work well.)
+(90℉ is ideal: a slightly warmed and turned-off oven will work well.)
 Allow it to rise until very puffy and doubled in size, about 1 hour.

 Notes